DiwasNeupane10/Text-Summarization-Using-LSA/README.md

 3.Requirements

-The neccesary dependencies are in the Requirements.txt file.
+The neccesary dependencies are in the requirements.txt file.

 4.Additional Requirements

-After the requirements have been installed then run this command
+Before the requirements have been installed , run these commands:

 python -m venv <venv_name>

+python -r pip install requirements.txt

 python -c "exec(open('additional.txt').read())"